geotrip/AtollIslandsInGEE/README.md

 // Produce an error matrix
 var errorMatrix = validation.errorMatrix('classifica','classification');
 ```

 Now that the errorMatrix object has been generated, it may be printed to the console.
-Other accuracy metrics may also be printed by calling additional functions such as accuracy() and producersAccuracy() on the matrix object.
+Other accuracy metrics may also be printed by calling additional functions such as *accuracy()* and *producersAccuracy()* on the matrix object.
+This information can be copied from the console for use elsewhere.

 ```javascript
 print('Confusion table:', errorMatrix);